 Find the name and number of the train you want to travel on by going to the Indian Railways Passenger Reservation Inquiry website.
-Click on "Train Berth Availability" under "Services".
-An Indian Railways Trains at a Glance timetable is available to assist you, although it requires quite a bit of navigating!.
+Click on "Train Berth Availability" at the bottom of the "Services" section on the left hand side.
+An Indian Railways Trains at a Glance timetable is available to assist you, although it requires quite a bit of navigating!

-Enter the details of the station you want to depart from and the station you want to travel to, your journey date, and class of accommodation that you want to travel by.
-(Hint: select all classes to keep your options open as some classes book up more quickly than others).
+Enter the details of the station you want to depart from and the station you want to travel to, your journey date, class of accommodation and type of train that you want to travel on.
+(Hint: select all classes and trains to keep your options open as some book up more quickly than others).

 If there are no trains running directly between the stations you've selected, you’ll get an error message and will need to go back and try some different station names.
 Otherwise, you’ll be presented with a list of trains.
 Select the desired train and class you wish to travel by (and quota if relevant), and check the availability of beds.
 You can also check the train fare and route at this point.